 The Gnisvärd Fishing Station

 The discovery was quite accidental.
-Out for an evening walk on our first day in Gotland, we headed for the nearby coastal village of Gnisvärd.
+Out for an evening walk on my first day in Gotland, I headed for the nearby coastal village of Gnisvärd.
 As we approached it started to remind me of Gammelstad, the Swedish church town I visited earlier this year.
 Although much smaller, it had the same red-painted wooden huts and the same sense of impermanence.
 There was hardly anyone about: I discovered that, like a church town that was only occupied on Sundays and feast days, Gnisvärd was built as a base for temporary fishing excursions.

 I learnt that the fishing stations in Gotland originated in the 18th century, when the island’s farmers would turn their hands to fishing twice a year.
 For a few weeks in spring and autumn they would take up residence in the huts.
 From here they would set out to the Baltic to catch large amounts of herring and other fish which they then salted for use in the coming months.

 Over time the fishing industry became less important than agriculture.
 By the 19th century most farmers had stopped their fishing activities.
 Just a few became full time fishermen, mainly catching salmon.
 It is hard to imagine the fishermen and their families living in these tiny one-room huts, but for a while Gnisvärd became a permanent settlement.
 It even acquired a small chapel in 1839.
 Once a week a priest would arrive in the village and stay overnight in one of the huts so that he could hold a service the following morning.